kromka-chleba/Exile/doc/Exile_Master_Design_Guide.md

 ### *Hardware Requirements:*
 - Ideally Exile should be playable of low end computers.
 As a free game many people are here because they do not have access to expensive equipment.
-- However, Exile also contains some ambitious features which does make it heavier than some other Minetest games.
+- However, Exile also contains some ambitious features which does make it heavier than some other Luanti games.
 - Each new addition puts a burden on performance, maintenance, and potentially on player ease of use.
 We can't add everything.
 Much of the performance budget has already been spent, or will be needed for future essential content.
 Don't Blow the Budget!
 - Efficiency and performance improvements are greatly appreciated.